pluribus-one/mdr-ra/README.md

 The automated procedure outlined above will pull all required container images and start the system as configured.
-To perform administrative tasks, in order to start and stop the orchestrated system using `podman`, users with administrator privileges should access the `datashield` user account with the following command:
+To perform administrative tasks, in order to start and stop the orchestrated system using `podman`, users with administrator privileges should access the `mdr-ra` user account with the following command:

 ```bash